dbckr/gigachat/Readme.md

 ![](./demo.gif)

-All the usual features you would expect in a twitch chat app: channel tabs, emote support (twitch/ffz/bttv/7tv/animated/zero-width/etc), emote selector, etc...
+All the usual features you would expect in a Twitch chat app: channel tabs, emote support (Twitch/FFZ/BTTV/7TV/animated/zero-width/etc), emote selector, etc...

+_Sort of_ supports Youtube Live Stream chat but requires setting up a Tampermonkey script in web browser.

 Also supports DGG chat.
-Will add support for Youtube live stream chat if YT ever makes that API more feasible to support...

 # Features